clessn/clessn-blend/Pipelines/Extractors/e_agoraplus-pressreleases-qc/README.md

 ## Output of the extractor

-## Development methodology and contenerization
+## Development methodology and containerization
 This is based on the [retl](https://github.com/clessn/retl) repository.
 See the [README.md](https://github.com/clessn/retl/blob/master/README.md) of the retl repo for more details.